Skip to main content

 Key Takeaways

-• 1The Law of Large Numbers guarantees convergence to EV—but convergence requires thousands of bets, not dozens or hundreds
+• 1The Law of Large Numbers points results toward EV over very large samples—but that convergence takes thousands of bets, not dozens or hundreds

 • 2A 2% edge at −110 lines needs ~6,000 bets for 95% confidence of profit—200 bets tells you almost nothing